janwolzenburg/piPico-WiFiStation-Cpp/README.md

 Class functionality is not thoroughly tested.
 So check for your application the edge cases.
 Also the authentification types which are returned by pico_cyw43_arch library functions are not documented.
 See "getAuthentificationFromScanResult()" method for details.

 ## Example
 The example uses the UART over USB for an interface with the user.
 When powered on the Pi Pico waits some seconds and scans for networks.
+Be fast when opening your serial terminal like putty or you won't see the output.
 You can choose a network and enter the password.
 You will be notified when the connection succeeds or fails.